 Starting with Flutter (from React Native)

-At the end of 2018/start of 2019 I wanted to fill in my knowledge of modern UI approaches.
-I have worked with native iOS and Android and more recently largely with React and React Native.
-The gaps I wanted to fill in were MacOS (native), Electron and Flutter which I'll report on here.
+At the end of 2018 / start of 2019, I wanted to fill in my knowledge of modern UI approaches.
+I have worked with native iOS and Android, and more recently, largely with React and React Native.
+The gaps I wanted to fill in were macOS (native), Electron, and Flutter, which I'll report on here.

 Impressions

-tl;dr: I was very impressed.
-Flutter feels like Google looked at React Native, liked the core ideas but thought it was a massive series of hacks (it is, for better and worse!) and ordered a bunch of smart people to build something similar from scratch.
+TL;DR: I was very impressed.
+Flutter feels like Google looked at React Native, liked the core ideas, but thought it was a massive series of hacks (it is, for better and worse!) and ordered a bunch of smart people to build something similar from scratch.
 (I think that is nearly true, except they actually repurposed their Dart programming language and Skia library for it.)

-It allows you to build fully React-ive user interfaces, cleanly separating state and view.
+It allows you to build fully reactive user interfaces, cleanly separating state and view.
 The hot reloading seems to be a lot more robust than React Native's version.
-Debugging view hierarchies and so on is great with first class tooling built into IntelliJ (or Android Studio).
+Debugging view hierarchies and so on is great with first-class tooling built into IntelliJ (or Android Studio).

 What I built: Modern Colour Picker